bpcmusic/synergy/readme.md

 * Major thanks to **Brian McLaren** (made a few of those YouTube videos up there).
 He has gone above and beyond with me helping get the instrument 100% with my software, EPROMs and general usage questions.
 * Thanks to **Rex Coggins** for his advice and recommendations.
+* Thanks to **Alexander Guelfenberg** at [Virtual Music](http://virtual-music.at/webseiten_e/zubehoer/dk.htm) - insanely nice and helpful in my trek to refurbish the Synergy.